thenameisajay/Indie-Game-Review/content/reviews/stardew-valley.md

 This is the content from the md file.
+<strong>Stardew Valley </strong>